-Miller, Herbert T.(born: 1900 - died: 1977)
+Miller, Herbert Tise(born: July 16, 1900 - died: January 19, 1977)

-Miller was born in Ford, KY, and grew up in Cincinnati, OH.
-He was the son of Cyrus D. and Georgie C. Miller.
-Herbert Miller gained a national reputation as a successful organizer of Y.M.C.A. fund raising campaigns.
-Miller is remembered as the executive secretary of the Carlton Y.M.C.A. in Bedford-Stuyvesant.
+Herbert T. Miller was born in Ford, KY, and grew up in Cincinnati, OH.
+He was the son of Cyrus D. and Georgie C. Hampton Miller.
+Herbert T. Miller gained a national reputation as a successful organizer of Y.M.C.A. fund raising campaigns.
+He was the executive secretary of the Carlton Y.M.C.A. in Bedford-Stuyvesant.
 He was also named by Judge S. S. Leibowitz as foreman of the King County Grand Jury of New York State in 1944, the first African American in the U.S. to ever hold the post.
 He was voted Brooklyn's Most Valuable Citizen in New York Amsterdam News Poll in 1948.
-Miller also received several other awards for promoting understanding between racial and ethnic groups.
+Herbert T. Miller also received several other awards for promoting understanding between racial and ethnic groups.